Deyvis17GY/clone-trello-vue/README.md

 ## Features

-- download the progress of tasks and progress
+- download the project to use in another browser
-- import from another JSON file downloaded projects
+- import a downloaded project from another JSON file
 - delete tasks and columns